 - You can import the image to a website/blog by following the upload instructions for that particular site.

-#2 Grab, a Utility Program in your Applications File
+Method #2: Grab, a Utility Program in Your Applications File

 Grab is a utility program that comes preloaded on Mac computers.
 To make this program readily available on your Dock: